boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * exchange for ADA on the Minswap DEX (once official liquidity pool is up, not up yet), to grow the treasury

 **Reasons to be bullish on the value of $SOCIETY token**
+* Total supply is only 700 million

+* It will be required to buy frames and items/furniture for cabins, hence there will always be demand for it as long as the community continues to have a use for it.
 * $SOCIETY is deflationary.
-* it will be required to buy frames and items/furniture for cabins, hence there will always be demand for it as long as the community continues to have a use for it.
     * All $SOCIETY used to purchase frames is burned.
     * 1% of all marketplace purchases in $SOCIETY are burned.
-* Total supply is only 700 million

 **How long will treasury funds be vested in the assets proposed?**